rakovpublic/jneopallium/README.md

 1. Make core.
 It will implement just core concepts without distributed mode and neuron nets synchronization.
 2. Add simple java distributed part with neuron nets synchronization.
 3. Add containers(docker/kubernetes) and infrastructure scripts python/shell.
+4. Design and implement open stack cluster.
-4. Add neuron net graphic designer which will collect data about implemented classes and will pass to graphic plugin for eclipse and/or idea.
+5. Add neuron net graphic designer which will collect data about implemented classes and will pass to graphic plugin for eclipse and/or idea.
-5. Add cuda distributed mode.
+6. Add cuda distributed mode.
-6. Add aws lambda distributed mode.
+7. Add aws lambda distributed mode.